-cotland’s history is rich with plant lore, and archaeological evidence dates the earliest recorded use of natural remedies in the country to the bronze age.
-A few hundred years ago, most ailments were relieved by concoctions of herbs and plants and the healer’s medicine cabinet was stocked entirely from nature.
+Scotland’s history is rich with plant lore, and archaeological evidence dates the earliest recorded use of natural remedies in the country to the bronze age.
+As recently as a few hundred years ago, most ailments were relieved by concoctions of herbs and plants and the healer’s medicine cabinet was stocked entirely from nature.
 Many of the stories of Scotland’s defining moments are punctuated with mentions of plants and flowers, and the folklore associated with them is woven into the history of the country.

 The thistle that most people are familiar with, with its purple crown and shiny spiked leaves, is the milk thistle, silybum marianum.
 In Plant Lore, Lyrics, and Legends, Richard Folkard states that it arrived in Scotland when Mary Queen of Scots first planted it on the rocky cliffs near Dumbarton Castle.
-Milk thistle can be used as a natural treatment for liver problems and gall bladder disorders, and has even been cited as a hangover cure.
+Milk thistle can be used as a treatment for liver problems and gall bladder disorders and has even been cited as a hangover cure.

-The thistle was adopted as an emblem of Scotland at the Battle of Largs in 1263.
-Legend has it that the invading Norse army were attempting to sneak up on a Scots encampment under cover of darkness, and were doing so quite successfully until one barefooted Norse soldier stood on a thistle.
+The cotton thistle was adopted as an emblem of Scotland at the Battle of Largs in 1263.
+Legend has it that the invading Norse army was attempting to sneak up on a Scots encampment under cover of darkness, and was doing so quite successfully, until one barefooted Norse soldier stood on a thistle.
 The prickles stuck in his foot and caused him to cry out in pain, alerting the Scots to the presence of the Norse army.
 The Scots were eventually victorious, and the thistle has been a national symbol ever since.

 Let them boast of Arabia, oppressed

 By the odour of myrrh on the breeze;

 In the isles of the East and the West

 Let the sandal-wood perfume the seas,

 Give the roses to Rhodes and to Crete,